Redrrx/ps3dec/README.md

 ## Demo

-Decrypting MX vs. ATV Untamed (USA) in 2 seconds on a fast enough rig! sometimes increasing the thread count too high might add a slight overhead for the dec process to start.
+Decrypting MX vs. ATV Untamed (USA) in less than 2 seconds on a fast enough rig! sometimes increasing the thread count too high might add a slight overhead for the dec process to start.

+Please bear in mind this demonstration is done on some very idealistic conditions with a very good CPU and a good SSD.

 https://github.com/Redrrx/PS3DECREMAKE_CLI/assets/38400007/dc448850-b834-4bf6-a7a0-70bed731d092